Board Responsibility & Liability

 devices experience an average of 5,200 attacks per month.
 (Symantec)

-percent of remote code execution attacks are associated with cryptomining.
+- 90% of remote code execution attacks are associated with cryptomining.

 (Purplesec)

-percent of organizations believe their antivirus software is useless
+- 69% of organizations believe their antivirus software is useless

 against current cyber threats.
 (Ponemon